miklosme/papers/src/app/home.md

+# Daily Digest (February 6, 2025)

+Attention AI enthusiasts!
+Get ready for a whirlwind tour of the latest breakthroughs in multi-agent systems and collaborative AI.
+We're diving deep into the world of robustness, coordination, and reasoning – so buckle up!

+First up, we've got a game-changer for [multi-agent reinforcement learning](https://papers.miklos.dev/2502.02844).
+Imagine your AI agents as a pack of wolves, working together to fend off coordinated attacks.
+That's the inspiration behind the new Wolfpack Adversarial Attack framework.
+But don't worry, they've also cooked up the WALL defense system to keep your agents safe and collaborating like champs.

+Speaking of teamwork, are your agents struggling to play nice with limited information?
+Enter the [Double Distillation Network](https://papers.miklos.dev/2502.03125).
+This clever system bridges the gap between centralized training and decentralized execution, helping your agents coordinate even when they can't see the whole picture.
+It's like giving each agent a personalized cheat sheet for better collaboration!

+Now, let's talk about reasoning with scene graphs.
+The new [SG-RwR framework](https://papers.miklos.dev/2502.03450) is revolutionizing how language models tackle spatial planning and question-answering.
+It's like having two AI agents – one for reasoning and one for retrieving information – working in perfect harmony.
+The best part?
+They only need to know the graph's structure, not all the nitty-gritty details, which means faster, more accurate results.

+But wait, there's more!
+If you're tired of choosing between different value decomposition methods for your multi-agent systems, why not use them all?
+The [Heterogeneous Policy Fusion](https://papers.miklos.dev/2502.02875) approach lets you mix and match, adaptively selecting the best policy for each situation.
+It's like giving your agents a Swiss Army knife of cooperation strategies!

+For all you travel enthusiasts out there, we've got a treat.
+Researchers have cracked the code on [optimizing group trips](https://papers.miklos.dev/2502.03144) with multiple transportation options.
+This isn't just about picking the best restaurants – it's about finding the perfect balance of destinations and travel modes to keep everyone happy and on budget.

+Last but not least, medical professionals, listen up!
+[MedRAX](https://papers.miklos.dev/2502.02673) is here to revolutionize chest X-ray analysis.
+This AI powerhouse combines specialized tools with language models to tackle complex medical queries.
+It's like having a team of expert radiologists and a medical encyclopedia working together in perfect harmony.

+That's all for now, folks!
+Stay curious, stay innovative, and keep pushing the boundaries of AI collaboration!

 # Daily Digest (February 5, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's start with a mind-bending exploration of [steering opinions in social networks](https://papers.miklos.dev/2502.01847).
 This paper models opinion dynamics as a containment control problem, with leaders influencing followers to reach a desired distribution.
 It's like herding cats, but with thoughts!